FalsePattern/ZigBrains/README.md

 of complexity (determined at the discretion of FalsePattern)

 Note: before version 11, the version scheme used was 0.X.Y, without separate patch versions.
-As this plugin will constantly be evolving together with the zig language, it makes not sense to keep the 0 prefix, and might as well utilize the full semver string for extra information.
+As this plugin will constantly be evolving together with the zig language, it makes no sense to keep the 0 prefix, and might as well utilize the full semver string for extra information.

 # Description